m-tanner/OpeningHours/README.md

 What would I improve about this solution before putting it into production?

 1) I would probably need to remove the assumption that opening hours only start on Monday and no business remains open through Sunday night.
 Right now, that would break the parser.
+FIXED!
 2) Some sort of authentication on the API would be desirable.
 That would allow for user/service-based rate limiting and other such resiliency improvements.
 3) Logging.
 I don't have logging anywhere, but it would be necessary in production to know what's going on in the system.